Islandora/documentation/docs/user-documentation/media.md

 Within an node's media tab, you can see all of its media, including derivatives, listed along with their usage.
 For example, from the
 Original File, a lower quality "Service File" and a smaller "Thumbnail Image" file were generated.

-For more information on how to set configure derivatives, see the section on context.
+For more information on how to set configure derivatives, see the section on [Context](context.md).

 ## Media revisions